mmul-it/training/Kubernetes-From-Scratch/Containers-Create-Private-Registry.md

    (no output)
    ```

-3. Run the container by using `--publish` to map the port `--volume` to map the
+3. Run the container using `--publish` to map the port, `--volume` to map the
-   local directory and `--restart` to set the restart policy:
+   local directory, and `--restart` to set the restart policy:

    ```console
    $ docker run --detach --publish 5000:5000 \